Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 In the first quarter of 2026, Anthropic grew 80x.
 They had planned for 10x.

-The numbers behind the squeeze are stark.
-From Anthropic's own announcement on April 6:
+The numbers are stark.
+From Anthropic's April 6 announcement:

 - Over 1,000 business customers each spending more than $1 million annualized — doubled from 500 in February.
 In two months.